bocadilloproject/bocadillo/README.md

 #### Route parameters

-> NOTE: route parameters may change to use [template strings](https://docs.python.org/3/library/string.html#template-strings) in a near future, as these prevent a number of potential attack vectors.

 Route patterns use the F-string syntax.
 Parameters can be specified as template literals and are passed as additional arguments to the view: